openjournals/buffy/docs/responders/external_service.md

 :name: *Required*.
 The name for this service.
 :command: *Required*.
 The command this responder will listen to.
 :description: The description of the service.
 It will show in the help command if the responder is not hidden.
+:example_invocation:  Optional string to show as an example of the command being used when the help command is invoked.
 :message: An optional message to reply when the command is received, before the external service is called.

 ```